Ojami/bfilereader/README.md

 ```

 ### Example 4: Pattern matching with numeric filtering
-We could also use a mixture of examples 2 and 3 by including both filtering and pattern options.
+We can also use a mixture of examples 2 and 3 by including both filtering and pattern options.
 Suppose we want to get missense variants on [MHC class I genes](https://en.wikipedia.org/wiki/MHC_class_I) passing 5e-8 threshold and having a negative beta:
 ```
 patterns = ["HLA-\w{1}$", "missense"];
 cols = ["nearest_genes", "consequence"];